-The Flag of Greece changed many times throughout Greek history.
+The Flag of Greece changed many times throughout history.
 It is today recognized by the blue and white colors on it.
 Often referred to as the "blue-white", the present flag is based on nine horizontal stripes of blue alternating with white.
-On the top left, there is a blue square canton with a white cross, a symbol of the Greek Orthodoxy, the established religion of the Greeks.
+On the top left, there is a blue square canton with a white cross, a symbol of Greek Orthodoxy, the established religion of the Greeks.
 But the flag changed a few times during the Greek history.

 Information about the National flag of Greece, the flag of revolution and the flag of the Greek church.

 This flag of Greece was officially adopted by the Greek state in 1978, that is pretty recent, and the exact shade of the blue color has not been officially issued, so it may vary from light blue to dark blue.
 However, this has not been the official flag of the Greek State for many centuries, but it first appeared in the First National Assembly that took place in January 1822 in Epidaurus, less than a year after the beginning of the Greek Revolution against the Ottoman Turks.